devCKVargas/voicemeeter-auto-affinity-hidden/README.md

 ## How to Install

-Download & run the `install-voicemeeter-fix.ps1` file from the [latest release][latest release].
+Download & run [install-voicemeeter-fix.ps1][latest release direct download URL].
 That's it!

 ## How to Uninstall